Al-Edrisy/Wiqaya/README.md

-# Dr.GPT - Healthcare Advice App
+# Wiqaya - Healthcare Advice App

 Welcome to the **Wiqaya** repository!
 This app provides AI-powered health advice, personalized health tips, and allows users to schedule appointments and reminders.
 It uses AI to simulate a health consultation, offering guidance on various health topics, while also providing personalized health tips based on the user’s lifestyle and medical history.

 ## 📜 Features

-1. **Dr. GPT**: An AI-powered virtual assistant offering real-time health consultations and personalized advice based on user data.
+1. **Wiqaya**: An AI-powered virtual assistant offering real-time health consultations and personalized advice based on user data.
 2. **Personalized Health Tips**: Provides tailored health tips based on the user’s medical history, lifestyle, and other input data.
 3. **Nearby Hospitals & Doctor Finder**: Allows users to discover nearby hospitals and healthcare providers.
 4. **Appointment & Reminder Scheduling**: Users can schedule health-related appointments and receive reminders.